antoniob6176/customer_focus_assignment_1/README.md

 ## Part 3
 As I didn't have experience with atop I was hoping that the log file would’ve been enough, but nope, had to use it in the end.

-It took me about 5 minutes to find the indicators that i need to be able to investigate, i would use the search feature and it would high-light where the text appears on the right edge:
+Using VSCode it took me about 5 minutes to find the indicators that i need to be able to investigate, i would use the search feature and it would high-light where the text appears on the right edge:

 The first indicator is the string “Internet connectivity test succeeded” which shows two blank periods starting with one starting around the time the notification was received, looking around from there it leads mainly to
-“Proxifier process has become too busy.” which shows from 14:45:38 to 15:18:58 “Network is unreachable” which shows from 16:12:33 to 17:00:00 (since it wasn’t mentioned in the assignment it might not have been a problem; could be that someone rolled to a different server and disabled this one)
+* “Proxifier process has become too busy.” which shows from 14:45:38 to 15:18:58
+* “Network is unreachable” which shows from 16:12:33 to 17:00:00 (since it wasn’t mentioned in the assignment it might not have been a problem; could be that someone rolled to a different server and disabled this one)

 The backtracking journey starts:
 * just scrolling up from 14:45:38, we see that the seconds at 14:45:13 logs a lot of stuff compared to the others